 And yet, none of what they choose to do is a reflection on our true gifts.

 Granted, sometimes a company needs to let someone go.
-I’ve even been the one to let people go, I admit, usually because of something way out of lines, like harassment.
+I’ve even been the one to let someone go, I admit, usually because of something way out of lines, like harassment.

-In the typical scenario (where an employee didn’t do something outlandish), I believe job threats and dismissals are a reflection of a mismatch between employer perspective and employee perspective.
+In the typical scenario (where an employee didn’t do something outlandish), I believe job threats and dismissals can be a reflection of a mismatch between employer perspective and employee perspective.

-Sometimes our gifts and the employer’s needs are simply a mismatch, and it’s time for both parties to move on to a better fit.
-More often though, I think employers just don’t know how to tap our gifts that are useful to them.
+Sometimes our gifts and the employer’s needs are a mismatch, or at least mismatch timing or mismatch boss, and it’s time for you to find a better fit.
+More often though, I think leaders just don’t know how to tap our gifts that are useful to them.
 Such a loss, for everyone.
 And so much needless stress.

 Sometimes we don’t even know what our gifts are.
 Right?
 I hear that a lot.